Criminal History Checks

 The Office of the Information Commissioner (OIC) undertakes a criminal history check as part the recruitment process to maintain public and client confidence in the performance of its statutory functions.

 The criminal history check is conducted in accordance with the provisions of Public Service Commission Directive No. 7/11 ‘Employment Screening’.

-To set out the policy governing criminal history checks in OIC’s recruitment process.
+To set out the policy and procedure for criminal history checks.

-Date Approved by the Acting Information Commissioner on 28 November 2012.
+Approved by the Information Commissioner on 3 August 2018.

 - Public Service Commission Directive No. 7/11 ‘Employment Screening’